edersonmberti/cs193p/README.md

-# Memorize
+# CS193P - Developing Apps for iOS

-Application developed in the lectures for the Spring 2020 version of Stanford University's course CS193p (Developing Applications for iOS using SwiftUI).
+Applications developed in the lectures for the Spring 2020 version of Stanford University's course CS193p (Developing Applications for iOS using SwiftUI).

 https://cs193p.sites.stanford.edu/